ktulasipravallika/ktulasipravallika.github.io/blogs/Linux.md

 #### **User Space**

-* Where **applications run**
+* Where **applications run**.
-* Has **restricted access**
+* Has **restricted access**.
-* Cannot directly access hardware
+* Cannot directly access hardware.
-* Must request services from kernel
+* Must request services from kernel.
 * Examples:
    * Shell (`bash`)
    * Commands (`ls`, `ps`, `grep`)
-   * Applications (databases, web servers)
+   * Applications (databases, web servers).
-   * Docker, Java, Python programs
+   * Docker, Java, Python programs.
 * `ls` command runs in user space because it is a regular user program.
 When it needs information (like directory contents), it makes system calls to the kernel, which then accesses the filesystem and returns the results.

 ### System Call

 * A system call is a controlled interface that allows a user-space program to request services from the kernel, such as accessing files, memory, processes, or devices.
-* User programs cannot directly access hardware
+* User programs cannot directly access hardware.
-* Kernel protects the system from unsafe operations
+* Kernel protects the system from unsafe operations.
-* System calls provide a safe boundary
+* System calls provide a safe boundary.
 * Examples of System Calls :
    * open() → open a file
    * read() → read from file or device